MatterMiners/cobald-hep-plugins/README.md

 ## How do I publish a plugin here?

 Before proposing a plugin, please reach out to us for advise.
+This could be for example via email, chats, or just opening a ticket here.

 Plugins are modules or sub-packages in the `cobald_hep_plugins` folder.
 To add a new plugin, simply open a pull request that adds your plugin.